-State-of-the-Art Care for Exotic Animals
+State-of-the-Art Care for Zoo and Exotic Animals

-Exotic Animal Medicine has access to all diagnostic laboratories and specialty services available at the Veterinary Hospital including: Anesthesiology, Cardiology, Radiology/imaging, Ophthalmology, and Critical care.
+Zoo and Exotic Animal Medicine has access to all diagnostic laboratories and specialty services available at the Veterinary Hospital including: Anesthesiology, Cardiology, Radiology/imaging, Ophthalmology, and Critical care.
 Our specialists are experts in a wide range of exotic animals.
 The patients we see include:

 - A variety of caged birds,(parrots and finches), as well as raptors used for Falconry, pigeons and backyard poultry